lexik/LexikPayboxBundle/README.md

     }
     ...

+The getUrl() method silently does a server check

-The payment confirmation is done by an instant payment notification (IPN).
+The payment confirmation in your business logic must be done when the instant payment notification (IPN) occurs.
 The plugin contains a controller with an action that manages this IPN and trigger an event.
 The event contains all data transmeted during the request and a boolean that tells if signature verification was successful.